chicagopcdc/RedcapCdmExport/README.md

 # RedcapCdmExport

 PyCap and Pandas are required to run this export.

-To install PyCap, execute the following:

-    pip install PyCap

-To install Pandas, execute the following:
+To install all requirements using pip run the following command:

-    pip install Pandas
+    pip install -r requirements.txt

 Local settings need to be specified in an `ExportSettings.py` file before running the program.
 An example file is provided (`ExportSettings.py.default`) that can be used as a template.